Let It Snow! Let It Snow! Let It Snow!

 "Let It Snow!
 Let It Snow!
 Let It Snow!", also known as simply "Let It Snow", is a song written by lyricist Sammy Cahn and composer Jule Styne in July 1945 in Hollywood, California, during a heatwave as Cahn and Styne imagined cooler conditions.
 The song was first recorded that fall by Vaughn Monroe, was released just after Thanksgiving, and became a hit by Christmas.

-Other U.S. recordings during the 1945-46 winter season included those by Danny O'Neil (Majestic), Connee Boswell (Decca), Woody Herman (Columbia), and Bob Crosby (ARA).
+Other U.S. recordings during the 1945–46 winter season included those by Danny O'Neil (Majestic), Connee Boswell (Decca), Woody Herman (Columbia), and Bob Crosby (ARA).

-The song makes no mention of any holiday.
-The lyrics include spending time with a loved one during a snowstorm, enjoying a fireplace and popcorn.
-When the singer has to leave, feelings of love will keep him warm once he is outside in the cold.
-The song has come to be regarded as a Christmas song worldwide due to its winter theme, and is often played on radio stations during the Christmas and holiday season.
+Due to its wintry setting and lighthearted tone, the song has come to be associated with Christmas, even though the lyrics never once mention the holiday.
+Instead, the song seems to describe the affection between two lovers spending time together during a snowstorm.
+Nevertheless, in the United States the song has come to be regarded as a Christmas classic, and is often played on radio stations during the Christmas and holiday season.
 It has been covered by multiple artists on Christmas-themed albums.